Doodlinka/FidoTask/README.md

 Both should be in the script's folder.

-## Resources used
+## Resources

 - Python with the following libraries:
   - os for working with files
   - re to cut the input into tokens and check for time
   - json to generate the output file
+- Docs, google, stackoverflow etc
+- Duct tape, crutches, prayers

-## TODO if I had the time and it would actually be used
+## TODO if I had the time and it was actually needed

 - a CLI asking for the input dir, output file and whether you want to edit or overwrite the output file
 - pass tokens into the TSV parser, not the fd, for consistency